victorwg/Battleship-Project/README.md

 ## Game to be implemented (Battleship)
 ### Description
-- Players given multiple battleship of different sizes to put on their board.
+- Players given multiple battleships of different sizes to put on their board.
+- Once the guessing begins, players may not move their ships.
 - Players take turns guessing opponent battleships by calling out the corresponding coordinates on the board.
 - Try and sink all of the other player's battleships before they sink all of yours.

+### Game Rules
+#### Placement of ship